jasonjurotich/JJ-GAS/SET UP VIM.md

 ## KEYBOARD COMBOS FOR VIM
 ```
+FOR FILES
+vim -O (then the two files) will open them in two vertical buffers

 IN EDIT MODE
 a = start adding text AFTER cursor (use instead of i)
 alt j or alt k will escape edit mode